-Students on F-1 and J-1 visas are allowed to work on the Reed campus without obtaining any authorization.
+Students on F-1 visas are allowed to work on the Reed campus without obtaining any authorization.

-Attention: Money, goods, or compensation (including housing or board) received for off-campus employment outside of optional practical training (OPT) at any time during an F-1 student's stay in the U.S. constitutes a serious immigration violation and might put you out of status.
+Attention: Money, goods, or compensation (including housing or board) received for off-campus employment outside of curricular practical training (CPT) or optional practical training (OPT) at any time during an F-1 student's stay in the U.S. constitutes a serious immigration violation and might put you out of status.

 Looking for an on-campus job?
 Check out on-campus job postings through Handshake, Reed's online platform for jobs, internships, and more.

 Review the process for hiring international students on campus on the Business Office website for more information for campus employers and students.
 This link provides an overview of the steps for completing paperwork with payroll and obtaining a Social Security Number once students have been hired in on-campus jobs.

 Curricular Practical Training (CPT) is work authorization available to F-1 international students participating in off-campus, paid (or unpaid) applied learning; such as internships, research, or projects related to their field of study.
 International students must have work authorization for any paid off-campus work.
 At Reed as of Fall 2022, international students may access CPT authorization through participation in the Experiential Learning (EXEL) program.
 For currently enrolled Reed students, there is no cost to enroll in the EXEL program, and there is no cost for students to request CPT authorization through ISS.

 Special thanks to our campus partners and student advocates who brought the EXEL program proposal to faculty in spring 2022!